 To Those Who Are “in Christ”

 The first three chapters of Ephesians are theological; they focus on doctrine.
-But don’t let that scare you off, as you read through these three chapters take special note of all the things God has provided through our relationship with Him.
+But don’t let that scare you off, as you read through these three chapters take special note of all the things God has provided through our relationship with Him, more reminders of true prosperity.
 Then as we get to chapters 4-6, we will see Paul’s instructions on how these truths are to be lived out in our lives and behavior.

 In chapter 1, we see that He has, “blessed us with every spiritual blessing in the heavenly places ‘in Christ’,” that He has “predestined us to adoption as sons by Jesus Christ to Himself,” that “He made us accepted in the Beloved,” “in Him we have redemption through His blood, the forgiveness of sins, according to the riches of His grace,” “in Him also we have obtained an inheritance,” “that we who first trusted in Christ should be to the praise of His glory,” and we have been “sealed with the Holy Spirit of promise who is the guarantee of our inheritance,” just to name a few!